Question & answer

 The proposed sustainability interventions were then assessed by healthcare professionals — including nurses, physicians, pharmacists, and sustainability coordinators — for feasibility using the Delphi method.

-This process resulted in a Green Guide containing 21 sustainable interventions for nursing units and 8 sustainable interventions for medicines, all suitable for implementation in Dutch hospitals.
+This process resulted in a Green guide containing 21 sustainable interventions for nursing units and 8 sustainable interventions for medicines, all suitable for implementation in Dutch hospitals.